mattermost/mattermost-docker/README.md

 ## Installation using Docker Compose

-The following instructions deploy Mattermost in a production configuration using multi-node Docker Compose set up.
+The following instructions deploy Mattermost in a configuration using multi-node Docker Compose set up.

 ### Requirements